numbbo/coco/docs/bbob-biobj/functions/source/index.rst

   % \tableofcontents is automatic with sphinx and moved behind abstract by swap...py
   \begin{abstract}

 ..
-WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY
+WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY (though it seems the latter is not used)

 The ``bbob-biobj`` test suite contains 55 bi-objective functions in continuous domain which are derived from combining functions of